-Crime Scene Investigators with little to no experience tend to make between $41200 and $53810 while the more experienced ones make over $100990 per year.
+Police Identification Officers with little to no experience tend to make between $43800 and $57560 while the more experienced ones can earn over $107000 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Crime Scene Investigator is to move to a higher paying state like DC.
-Right now, the highest paying states for Crime Scene Investigators are DC, AK, NJ, CA and HI.
+One of the easiest ways to increase your salary as a Police Identification and Records Officer is to move to a higher paying state like DC.
+Right now, the highest paying states for Police Identification Officers are DC, AK, CA, HI and NJ.

-We asked other Crime Scene Investigators what degree they had when they got the job and most of them said they had a High School Diploma followed by Bachelors degree.
+We asked other Police Identification Officers what degree they had when they got the job and most of them said they had an Associate’s Degree followed by a Bachelor’s Degree.

 Pros and Cons